Miro Alternative

 Gixo Prism is not a Miro alternative in the collaborative-whiteboard sense — Miro wins that job decisively, with a live multiplayer canvas and 130+ integrations.
 Prism is a different, narrower tool: a deterministic generator for one finished chart, diagram, flowchart, or card at a time, rendered exactly from your data with no AI image model in the loop.
 It's the right fit specifically for the moment after the Miro board, when you need a single clean, brand-consistent visual to drop into a document, deck, or report.

-When does Gixo Prism fit better than Miro?
+When does Gixo Prism's diagram creator fit better than Miro?

 Miro is where a team thinks together.
 Prism is where one visual gets finished — after the workshop, not instead of it.